simdjson/simdjson/README.md

 - `json2json mydoc.json` parses the document, constructs a model and then dumps back the result to standard output.
 - `json2json -d mydoc.json` parses the document, constructs a model and then dumps model (as a tape) to standard output.
 The tape format is described in the accompanying file `tape.md`.
 - `minify mydoc.json` minifies the JSON document, outputting the result to standard output.
 Minifying means to remove the unneeded white space characters.
+- `jsonpointer mydoc.json <jsonpath> <jsonpath> ... <jsonpath>` parses the document, constructs a model and then processes a series of [JSON Pointer paths](https://tools.ietf.org/html/rfc6901).
+The result is itself a JSON document.

 ## Scope